rapidfort/community-images/community_images/mariadb/bitnami/README.md

 ## What is a hardened image?

-A hardened image is a copy of a container that has been optimized and reduced for significantly improved security.
-Because every container uses many open-source software components and their dependencies, there’s a lot of extra weight that can be trimmed.
+A hardened container image is a functionally equivalent copy of a container image that has been optimized by removing unnecessary software components, significantly reducing its software attack surface and improving its security.
+Removing unnecessary software components is a critical practice to protect your infrastructure from attacks and limiting the blast radius of any attacks.

 This image is a hardened version of the official [Bitnami MariaDB][source-image-repo-link] image on Docker Hub.

-RapidFort is an industry-leading container optimization solution that minimizes software attack surfaces by removing unused code.
-Most containers can be reduced by at least 50%, which reduces the opportunity for malicious attacks and CVE exploits.
+RapidFort is the pioneering Software Attack Surface Management (SASM) platform in the market.
+Many container images can be reduced by 60-90%, have far fewer vulnerabilities, and load much faster because of their reduced size.
 Learn more at [RapidFort.com][rf-link].

-Our hardened images are updated daily using the latest vulnerability information available.
+Vulnerability reports for RapidFort's hardened images are updated daily to include newly discovered vulnerabilities and fixes.

 <a href="https://github.com/rapidfort/community-images/tree/main/community_images/mariadb/bitnami">
 <img align="center" src="https://raw.githubusercontent.com/rapidfort/community-images/main/contrib/view_on_github_button.svg" alt="View on GitHub" height="50" />